 A grave is a space of ground in the cemetery used, or intended to be used, for the burial of the remains of one person.
 By purchasing a second right of burial, a full size grave can accommodate up to two remains; as long as one or both are cremated remains.
 Cremation graves allow for one in-ground burial of cremated remains, unless specified to allow for a second burial.
 Full-size graves and cremation graves have the same planting and decoration restrictions.

 Interment in a grave remains the most widely used form of burial.
 The future general care of all graves is included in the purchase price.

 Every grave sold by the Catholic Cemeteries allows for a specific type of memorial for aesthetic, operational and maintenance reasons.
 When a family purchases a lot, the only type of memorial that can be erected is the one reflected in the Burial Rights Agreement.
-For details on the following memorial privileges see the section Memorialization Options.
+For details on the following memorial privileges see the section Monument and Grave Marker Options.

 - Level Marker Privilege Graves

 - Slant Marker Privilege Graves

 - Estate Lots: Estate lots must consist of at least two graves and allow for some landscaping.
 Estate lots consisting of six or more graves can use a one central monument and individual level or bevel markers (for details on these markers see the section “Monument and Grave Marker Options”.